Kalkara: Fort Ricasoli

-The design of this fort was done by Count Valperga in 1670.
-Previously on the same site of its erection, there was a tower known as "Torri Orsi", but Grand Master Nicholas Cottoner decided that a new fort should be built on the Rinella Peninsula so as to safeguard the entrance of the Grand Harbour from the invading Turks.
-Comm.
-Giovanni Francesco Ricasoli donated a large sum of money for its completion, and due to this after it was duly finished, the fort was given the name "Ricasoli".
+The design of Fort Ricasoli was done by Count Valperga in 1670.
+Previously on the same site of its erection, there was a tower known as Torri Orsi, but Grand Master Nicholas Cottoner decided that a new fort should be built on the Rinella Peninsula so as to safeguard the entrance of the Grand Harbour from the invading Ottomen.
+Fra Giovanni Francesco Ricasoli donated a large sum of money for its completion, and due to this after it was duly finished, the fort was given the name Ricasoli.
 The fort was extensively used both by the Knights of Saint John and even by the British, who also used it as a prison.
-In this fort there is a Chapel of St Nicholas.
+In this fort there is a Chapel of St. Nicholas.